|Major Groups > Chanterelles and Trumpets > Cantharellus "cibarius"|

 by Michael Kuo

-Chanterelles, labeled "Cantharellus cibarius" in most field guides, grow on the ground in woods, and are usually fairly easy to spot; they are medium-sized or large, yellow to orange-yellow mushrooms that feature a broadly convex, flat, or shallowly depressed cap, a central and fleshy stem, and false gills on the underside of the cap.
-Chanterelles are well known for their fruity, apricot-like odor, best detected when you have several of them together in your collection bag or basket.
+The chanterelles grouped together here are usually fairly easy to spot; they are medium-sized or large, yellow to orange-yellow or orange mushrooms found in hardwood forests, featuring a broadly convex, flat, or shallowly depressed cap, a central and fleshy stem, and false gills on the underside of the cap.
+The mushrooms are also known for their fruity, apricot-like odor, best detected when you have several of them together in your collection bag or basket.

 Cite this page as:

 Kuo, M. (2015, March).
 Cantharellus "cibarius."
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/cantharellus_cibarius.html